-What it Costs to Be a Full-Time Driver
+What It Costs to Be a Full-Time Driver

 Although the cost of being a rideshare driver varies from city to city, all Uber and Lyft drivers have to pay for certain costs to keep their account active and their cars running.
-For instance, drivers have to pay for car insurance, gasoline, car washing and detailing, tires, and other vehicle maintenance.
+For instance, drivers have to pay for car insurance, gasoline, car-washing and detailing, tires, and other vehicle maintenance.
 In addition, some drivers do not own the vehicle they drive; therefore, they have to pay for monthly car rental fees, lease cost, or car loan payments.
-In other words, there is a high cost for driving a vehicle when you add vehicle insurance, fuel, cleaning, maintenance, and car payments all together.
+In other words, there is a high cost for driving a vehicle when you add vehicle insurance, fuel, cleaning, maintenance, and car payments altogether.

 How Full-Time Drivers Earn Money